dtfung/datascience/README.md

-# projects of interest
+# Projects

 * Predict Stock Prices
+* Training a smart cab to drive
+* Image recogition on the CIFAR-10 dataset
+* A student intervention system
+* Predict housing prices in the Greater Boston area
+* Creating customer segments